jcarley/abodochallenge/README.md

 Stats are captured when any controller action is accessed.
 It uses ActiveSupport to subscribe to an event, and then captures the metadata from the event.
-To view the stats browse to `localhost:3000/stats`
+To view the stats browse to `localhost:3000/stats`.
+You can add to the stats by refreshing any page, for example, `localhost:3000/properties`.